 Start by tinning the side of the pot casing where you intend to ground the braid.
 Tin the outer braid as well.
 With the wire against the pot, apply heat with your soldering iron and slowly flow in some solder to complete the joint.

 With all four pots now grounded, its time to connect the jack socket.
 Separate the outer braid from the cloth wire as show in the below photo.
+You can either kink the wire (Which creates a hole in the braid) and pull the cloth wire through, or you can cut the braid away - whatever is easier.
+Leave a small tail of twisted braids.

 We will start by soldering the inner cloth (hot/live) wire to the output lug of the jack.
-Solder this wire in place and cover the joint with heat shrink tubing – this helps to protect the joint from potential shorts but also creates a more robust, durable jack socket.
+Solder this wire in place and cover the joint with heat shrink tubing – this helps to protect the joint from potential shorts but also creates a more robust, durable jack socket. (be sure to push some heat shrink up the wire BEFORE you solder the jack on).

 Volume Controls and Capacitors